You'll be trembling helpless lumps of fear when we are done

 - Call-Back: Plankton warns the Flying Dutchman that he's personally seen some frightening things in SpongeBob's brain.
 Plankton's referring to when he entered SpongeBob's mind in The SpongeBob Movie: Sponge Out of Water and found the Sugar Bowl lying inside his brain.

 - Continuity Nod: SpongeBob wears his flower costume from "Krabby Land" for Halloween.

-- Evil Is Not a Toy: After Spongebob flees the Dutchman's ship, Plankton's soul escapes from his cage and tries to convince -the Dutchmn to partner with him to take over the world, rulling it 70-30.
+- Evil Is Not a Toy: After SpongeBob flees the Dutchman's ship, Plankton's soul escapes from his cage and tries to convince the Dutchman to partner with him to take over the world, ruling it 70-30.
 The Dutchman uses his powers to transform Plankton into his minion.

 - Faux Horrific: Patrick thinks Squidward scaring trick-or-treaters away with onions is truly terrifying.

 - Fog of Doom: The Flying Dutchman unleashes a green fog that steals the souls of SpongeBob's friends.

 - Halloween Episode: This is the second episode of the show to revolve around Halloween, the first being "Scaredy Pants" back in season one.
 Both episodes feature SpongeBob trying to get over his fears of the holiday, and have the Flying Dutchman in a prominent role.

 - Haunted House: Mr. Krabs and Plankton turn the Krusty Krab and Chum Bucket into haunted houses based off the other's restaurant.

 - Horrifying the Horror: The Flying Dutchman is terrified by the overly saccharine images he sees within SpongeBob's psyche.